AbstractMenus/Docs/general/text_colors.rst

 	message: "&aSome &etext"

-You can use this cheatsheet to get required color code.
+You can use this cheat sheet to get required color code.

 .. figure:: ../_static/colors.png
 	:align: center